joachim-gassen/tidycovid19/README.md

 ## Why yet another package on Covid-19?

-There are at least already two packages that provide data and infrastructure related to Covid-19:
+There are several packages that provide data and infrastructure related to Covid-19.
+Two prominent cases are:

   - `{nCov2019}`: This
     [package](https://github.com/GuangchuangYu/nCov2019) has a focus on